 Take Snowflake, for example.

-Your organization can use Snowflake as data lake to derive the benefits of a highly scalable and cost-efficient repository for all data types and sources with the business-ready insights of data warehousing and cloud storage.
+Your organization can use Snowflake as a data lake to derive the benefits of a highly scalable and cost-efficient repository for all data types and sources with the business-ready insights of data warehousing and cloud storage.
 All in one place.

 Alternatively, you can use a separate data lake, only employing Snowflake as a data warehouse solution for analytics and transforming your operations’ data.